bhosaleharshita/Educhain/README.md

 - Open command prompts from each org folder
 (1 prompt from mhrd,1 from uni and 1 from thirdparty )

-Repeat the below steps on each cmd
+	//Repeat the below steps on each cmd

 - source mhrd.sh/uni.sh/thirdparty.sh (according to the prompt you are using)

-	*packaging chaincode*
+*PACKAGING CHAINCODE*

 - peer lifecycle chaincode package cp.tar.gz --lang node --path ./contract --label cp_0

-	*installing chaincode on the peer*
+*CHAINCODE INSTALLATION*
 - peer lifecycle chaincode install cp.tar.gz

 - peer lifecycle chaincode queryinstalled